Kadeko/VRCBreeze/README.md

 3) Assign any bone you would like to move around by wind in `Bone Objects`.
 Do not assign child bones!

 4) Adjust every individual weight to your liking.

-(Setting it to 0 will do nothing, so don't leave it as 0)
+> [!WARNING]
+> Do not leave Bone Weights to 0!
+This will pretty much do nothing in the animations.

-5) Adjust `Wind Strength`.
+6) Adjust `Wind Strength`.
 I recommend enabling Gizmos to see how much it will bend.
 Weight is also affecting Wind Strength (Formula: Wind Strength x Weight).

-6) Once you have setup all your bones, click `Apply VRCBreeze to Avatar`.\
+7) Once you have setup all your bones, click `Apply VRCBreeze to Avatar`.\
    Generated animations can be found at `Assets/VRCBreeze/Animations/Generated/` folder.

 8) Click `Finish` or delete `VRC Hair Breeze Creator` component before uploading the Avatar.